 Jennifer Chambers writes about strong people with bold stories.
-Chambers is a podcaster at The Resilient Podcast Network and a national speaker on self-advocacy, writing instruction, and on how the legacies of strong women in history contribute to activism today.
+Chambers is a podcaster at The Resilient Podcast Network and the upcoming spooky podcast Dark Days.
+She is a national speaker on self-advocacy, writing instruction, and on how the legacies of strong women in history contribute to activism today.
 Her work has been in books, newspapers, magazines, and websites, everywhere from Redbook to Disabledparenting.com.

 Her latest book is Abigail Scott Duniway and Susan B. Anthony in Oregon: Hesitate No Longer, (History Press).

 Chambers teaches writing classes and mentors writers as a coach at the Resilient Writing School.